Mayank2335/Ecommerce-Follow-Along/README.md

 - Since you're using a sandbox client ID and user ID, you can test transactions without real money.
 - This helps you simulate real-world payments before going live.

+### 🧩 Milestone 31: Global State for User Email using Redux
+✅ Goals:
+In this milestone, you will implement Redux for managing the user email globally across your application.
+We will be using react-redux to integrate Redux into the app.
+1. Install Dependencies
+- First, install the necessary NPM packages for Redux:
+- react-redux – For connecting Redux with React.
+- @reduxjs/toolkit – To simplify Redux setup and usage.
+- Run the following command in your terminal:
+  *  npm install react-redux @reduxjs/toolkit

+2. Folder Structure
+- Create a new folder called store inside the src/ directory of your project.
+Inside the store folder, create two files:
+- store.js – For configuring the Redux store and defining the user state.
+- userActions.js – For writing action creators to modify the user state (like setting the user's email).

+ 3. Configure the Redux Store
+- In store.js, configure the Redux store.
+You will:
+- Set up an initial state with a property for storing the user's email.
+- Define actions that modify the global user email state.

+ 4. Create User Action Creators
+- In userActions.js, define the action creators that will be responsible for updating the user's email in the global state.
+The action will be dispatched when the user's email needs to be set or updated.

+ 5. Wrap App Component with Redux Provider
+- In src/index.js:
+- Import the Redux Provider component from react-redux.
+- Wrap your main App component with the Provider, passing the Redux store as a prop.
+- This ensures that your app can access the global state (user email) across all components